plaitse/vuetify-toolset/README.md

 ## What is it Vuetify?

-A UI component library based on Google Material Design specifically designed for Vue.js to improve UX.
-It uses CSS classes and Vue components.
+A UI component library based on Google Material Design specifically designed for VueJS to improve UX.
+It uses CSS classes and VueJS components.

 ## Installation